a-albuquerque/SportsUp/README.md

 - The backend is hosted at: https://sportsupbackend.herokuapp.com/

-- The database is hosted at MongoDB cloud and can be accessed with the following connection strings: mongodb+srv://mongo-user:nGc7crCIbNMzOr25@maincluster.erymi.mongodb.net/sports_up_db
+- The database is hosted at MongoDB cloud and can be accessed with the following connection strings: redacted, please contact me for collaboration

 ## Instructions for Local Deployment